 org.apache.hadoop.hbase.client.Admin interface.
 Because

-Cloud Bigtable handles maintenance tasks automatically, many of the methods in
+Cloud Bigtable handles maintenance tasks automatically, many of the

 Admin interface are not supported.
-See Differences between the HBase and
+See Differences between the

-Cloud Bigtable APIs for details.
+HBase and Cloud Bigtable APIs for details.

 Connection object to obtain an instance of the